 Click here to read more about IRA charitable giving.

 Many donations to Temple Beth Sholom are exempt from gift and estate taxes and may even have capital gains and income tax benefits.
-For more specific instructions about recognition, etc., contact Ilana Gilat 305-538-7231 x134 or email@example.com.
-Please consult your tax advisor.
+For more specific instructions about recognition, etc., contact Mark Flaxer 305-538-7231 or firstname.lastname@example.org.
+Please consult your tax adviser.